MicrosoftDocs/Managed-Desktop/managed-desktop/deploy/add-app-with-app-control.md

 ---
-title: Work with app control
+title: Add a new app with app control
-description: Learn how to manage app control.
+description: Learn how to add a new app with app control.
 keywords: Microsoft Managed Desktop, Microsoft 365, service, documentation ms.service: m365-md
 author: tiaraquan